hydraulic-software/conveyor/guidebook/docs/setting-up.md

 ## Download Conveyor

+[ :material-download-circle: Download for your OS](https://downloads.hydraulic.dev/conveyor/download.html){ .md-button .md-button--primary }

 !!! warning
     **Conveyor is currently in private beta**.
-This build will expire at the end of May.

-[ :material-download-circle: Download for your OS](https://downloads.hydraulic.dev/conveyor/download.html){ .md-button .md-button--primary }
+To go beyond the tutorial you need a license key (it looks like `abcd-efgh`).
+As long as your download site is set to localhost you don't need anything.
+To try it for a real app email [contact@hydraulic.software](mailto:contact@hydraulic.software) and request a key.

-**Updates.** Conveyor is packaged using itself.
-To avoid surprises, automatic background updates are switched off for Windows and macOS.
-To update run it from the GUI instead of the command line and then click "Check for updates".
-On Linux you can control updates in the usual manner (the tarball never updates itself).
+**Updates.** Automatic background updates for Conveyor itself are switched off for Windows and macOS.
+To update, run from the GUI instead of the command line and then click "Check for updates".
+On Debian you can control updates in the usual manner and for other distros, the tarball never updates itself so you'll need to download it again for now.
+This will be fixed in future releases.

 ## Add it to your path